 What are bay leaves?
-Learn everything you need to know about this fascinating spice in this comprehensive FAQ guide, from its origin to culinary uses!
+Learn everything you need to know about this fascinating herb in this comprehensive FAQ guide, from its origin to culinary uses!

 Bay leaves are an aromatic cooking herb usually used in their dried form, added whole to sauces and stews to add depth of flavor then removed and discarded before serving.